Devan Tanton

-Devan Austin Tanton Pedraza (born 3 January 2004) is a professional footballer who plays as a defender for Fulham.
-Born in the United States, he is a youth international for Colombia.
+Devan Austin Tanton Pedraza (born 3 January 2004) is a professional footballer who plays as a right-back for League Two club Chesterfield, on loan from Premier League club Fulham.
+Born in the United States, he represents the Colombia national team.

 Club career

 Born in San Antonio, Texas to an American father and Colombian mother, Tanton was raised in Orlando, Florida, where he joined the FC Elite Academy at the age of eight.
 A year later, while at a Barcelona Academy camp in Florida, he was scouted and invited to sign for Spanish side Cornellà.

 While playing for the United States in an under-17 game against England at the St George's Park National Football Centre, he was scouted by Fulham, who he went on to sign for in January 2021.

 In September 2022, he was loaned to Isthmian League side Walton & Hersham until January 2023.
 He went on to make eight appearances in all competitions for The Swans, before returning to Fulham.
+He made his professional debut with Fulham in a 3–1 EFL Cup win over Ipswich Town on 1 November 2023.

+On 5 August 2024, Tanton joined newly promoted League Two side Chesterfield on a season-long loan deal.
+He was recalled in January 2025 after a series of injuries led to just 8 appearances.

+On 8th July 2025, Tanton rejoined League Two side Chesterfield on a season-long loan deal.